IbrahimHaroon03/CS50x/README.md

-# CS50x
+# CS50x : Introduxtion to Computer Science

 ### About the Course
-CS50 is a 12 week intensice online course on computer science and programming.
+CS50 is a 12 week intensive online course on computer science and programming.
 It teaches fundamental concepts such as algorithms & data structures, abstraction, encapsulation, resource management, security, and the Flask web framework.
 The following languages are taught as part of the course: C, Python, SQL, HTML, CSS & JavaScript.

 ### About this Respository